ocademy-ai/machine-learning/awesome/CONTRIBUTING.md

 #### Update the corresponding Jupyter Notebook

-You need nothing but a Jupyter Notebook environment for to start the development of this step.
-You can either [set up the environnement in your local or use any cloud based solutions like Google Colab](https://chat.openai.com/share/7debcafb-21b4-44ca-a9cf-bddcca73047d).
+You need nothing but a Jupyter Notebook environment to start the development of this step.
+You can either [set up the environment locally or use any cloud-based solution like Google Colab](https://chat.openai.com/share/7debcafb-21b4-44ca-a9cf-bddcca73047d).
 If you are using VSCode, please follow [this](https://chat.openai.com/share/7debcafb-21b4-44ca-a9cf-bddcca73047d).

 E.g. you are adding some new content to the courses list.